Helios113/Unity3D-vtk-render/README.md

 If you have any other ideas of features that should be added you can always make an issue and describe your use case and userbase.

+# Testing

+The Assets contain two test folders which can be used to verify if the scripts are working after modifications.
+The best way to verify if the vtk are rendered correctly is to install [Paraview](https://www.paraview.org/), load the same files and compare.